lodexinc/ospo-ghcrawler/README.md

 1. Clone the [Microsoft/ospo-ghcrawler](https://github.com/Microsoft/ospo-ghcrawler.git) and [Microsoft/crawler-dashboard](https://github.com/Microsoft/crawler-dashboard.git) repos.
 1. In a command prompt go to ```ospo-ghcrawler/docker``` and run ```docker-compose up```.

 Once the containers are up and running, you should see some crawler related messages in the container's console output every few seconds.
 You can control the crawler either using the ```cc``` command line tool or a brower-based dashboard both of which are described below.
-To get insights with Metabase head over to http://localhost:5000 and query the data being collected.

 You can also hookup directly to the crawler infrastructure.
 By default the containers expose a number of endpoints at different ports on localhost.
 Note that if you have trouble starting the containers due to port conflicts, either shutdown your services using these ports or edit the docker/docker-compose.yml file to change the ports.